yusen-luan/tp/docs/DeveloperGuide.md

 7. **Add validation for duplicate module codes in add/edit commands**: Currently, users can add the same module code multiple times (e.g., `m/CS2103T m/CS2103T`).
 We plan to detect and prevent duplicate module codes with an error message: "Duplicate module code detected: [code].
 Each module should only be listed once."

-8. **Allow for special characters in student name**: Currently, student names can only contain alphanumeric characters, and special characters e.g. `Arul Prakāś` is not allowed.
-We plan to add parsing support for such characters in student names.
+8. **Allow for special characters in student name**: Currently, student names can only contain alphanumeric characters and spaces.
+Special characters (e.g., accented letters such as `ā` in `Prakāś`), punctuation (including apostrophes `'` and slashes `/`), symbols, and non-alphabet scripts (e.g., Chinese, Japanese, or any other non-Latin characters) are not allowed.
+We plan to add parsing support for a broader set of characters in student names in the future.

 9. **Enhance attendance system to be mapped to modules**: Currently, each student has one attendance list that does not take into account of multiple modules, making attendance tracking difficult for such students.
 We plan to change attendance such that a student will have a separate attendance record for each module taking.